imperugo/imperugo.github.io/_posts/2015-03-05-all-you-need-to-know-about-redis.markdown

     database.KeyDelete(key);
 }
 ```
-and now we can use that methods
+and now we can use this methods

 ```csharp
 static void Main(string[] args)